material-components/material-components-ios/contributing/releasing.md

     git commit -am "Bumped version number to $(scripts/print_version)." git push origin release-candidate

+#### Verify CocoaPods podspec and trunk access

+Send our local podspec through the CocoaPods linter:

+    pod lib lint MaterialComponents.podspec --skip-tests

+CocoaPods publishes a directory of publicly available pods through its **trunk** service.
+Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you:

+    pod trunk me

+If this fails or MaterialComponents is not listed [register an account and session](https://guides.cocoapods.org/making/getting-setup-with-trunk.html).

 ## Testing with release-blocking clients

 Before you can merge the release branch into either develop or stable you **must** get the release